inkVerb/verb/dev/official-cheat-sheet.md

 cd /opt
 git clone https://github.com/inkverb/verb
 /opt/verb/inst/make-preverber
-restart
+reboot
 ```

-Each will need to restart (due to refreshed ssh_host keys and locale), then install Verb-LAEMP so the snapshot is up and ready to go quickly, (make a 4GB swap file so it could work OOB with a 2GB-RAM VPS, or so it is less likely to mem-crash on a non-critical 1GB VPS)
+Each will need to reboot (due to refreshed ssh_host keys and locale), then install Verb-LAEMP so the snapshot is up and ready to go quickly, (make a 4GB swap file so it could work OOB with a 2GB-RAM VPS, or so it is less likely to mem-crash on a non-critical 1GB VPS)

 | **Rink 1** #